Quick start - Linux

 If you used the sample config provided above, you can skip this step.
 Otherwise, please follow Verify SSL Certificate to make sure your SSL cert has been verified.

-The following command will set up your kubeconfig file.
+The following command will set up your .
 Replace <cluster-name>

 below with the value of the environmentName